720kb/angular-fx/Readme.md

 ```
 ##Contributing

-We will be much greatful if you help us making this project to grow up.
+We will be much grate if you help us making this project to grow up.
 Feel free to contribute by forking, opening issues, pull requests etc.

 ## License